-4) Communication Intensive Case Study: The following experiment runs on the bigram dataset, which has a 20 million vocabulary size that is used to test the special communication intensive case in the distributed mode.
+4) Communication Intensive Case Study: The following experiment runs on the bigram dataset, which has a 20million vocabulary size that is used to test the special communication intensive case in the distributed mode.
 We set the parameter of the bound in HarpLDA+ to [150%, 350%] to overlap the communication time in this special case, i.e., the dynamic scheduler keeps assigning those sampled blocks to free threads until the timer is timeout.
 This trainer is named Harp-repeat.

 Fig. 7d shows that when the communication time dominates in the training process, all the trainers have a large overhead ratio.
-In LightLDA, as SSP forces the workers to keep the staleness of the local model within a range, the problem of the wait time comes back.
+In LightLDA, as SSP forces the workers to keep the staleness of the local model within a range, the overhead comes from the wait time.
 Harp-repeat significantly decreases the overhead and increases the throughput, but at the same time, the effectiveness drops in 7b, to be worse than LightLDA.
 Hence, harp-repeat does not gain in overall performance.
 In contrast, Harp-notimer retains the best overall performance.
-Further optimization should focus on how to decrease the size of the model that needs to be exchanged.
+Therefore we focus on the optimization to further decrease the size of the model that needs to be exchanged.

-Figure 7: Performance on bigram with 10×8 K=500
+Figure 7: Performance on bigram with 10x8 K=500